Accessibility statement for Evelina London website

 • several documents, mainly in PDF format, haven't been designed for accessibility

-• audio descriptions and text transcripts are missing for some videos
+• audio descriptions are missing for some videos

 • while zoomed in on some of the site pages, a fixed header obscures most of the content